move-coop/parsons/docs/table.rst

       - Write table to a Civis Redshift Database using Civis Client
     * - ``.to_petl()``
       - Petl table object
-      - Return a Petl table object
+      - Convert a table a Petl table object
     * - ``.to_json()``
       - JSON file
       - Write a table to a local JSON file